HDB resale prices up 1% in Q1, the slowest quarterly growth in 2½ years; more flats sold

 In terms of resale prices, Bishan reported the highest median price of $900,000 for five-room flats, while the highest median price for four-room flats was in Queenstown at $864,000.
 For three-room flats, Punggol and Central recorded the highest median price at $450,000.

+In the Government’s latest round of property cooling measures announced on Wednesday, the additional buyer’s stamp duty (ABSD) was raised for citizens and permanent residents buying their second and subsequent properties.
+Foreigners would also have to pay a higher ABSD for purchasing any residential property in Singapore.

+While this is set to slow down private residential sales in the coming months, Mr Mak said the curbs could also slow down the sales of HDB resale flats “as buyers and sellers take stock of the new market environment that is shaped by the latest round of property curbs”.

-In May, HDB will offer about 5,400 Build-To-Order (BTO) flats in towns such as Bedok, Kallang/Whampoa, Serangoon and Tengah.
+In May, HDB will offer about 5,400 BTO flats in towns such as Bedok, Kallang/Whampoa, Serangoon and Tengah.

 In August, between 5,200 and 6,200 BTO flats in towns such as Bukit Merah, Choa Chu Kang, Kallang/Whampoa, Queenstown and Tengah will be offered.